 “What’s not to like; getting paid to hike in the woods and then watch whales with a small group of interesting people from all over the world.” – Van Waggoner, Naturalist Guide

 Gastineau Guiding’s seasonal positions create opportunities for fun, outdoor recreation, new friendships, life-long learning, problem solving, collaboration, personal growth, professional development and lasting rewards.

 As a local family-owned and owner-operated company we offer the following:

-- Signing Bonus, End of Season Bonus and Incentives
+- Moving Bonus, End of Season Bonus and Incentives

 - Advanced Natural History Training Programs